Short session. Sadly, both my brother and sister couldn’t make it. That changed my plans. That, and we started awfully late. It is what it is…

 The Hanged Man

 The PCs walked at a brisk pace, wishing to put distance from themselves and a tree platform batiri village they had spotted after their skirmish.
-A few hours later they saw an unusual sight, a man, or what looked like a man anyway, was hanged by the feet, some 10′ in the air.
+A few hours later they saw an unusual sight, a man, or what looked like a man anyway, was hanged with a rope by the feet, some 10′ in the air.
 Closing in, with a horrible stench now assailing them, they could see that the man was in fact a ghoul!

 The undead creature, a non-chultan male, immediately started to plead with them to let it go, offering information in exchange of its freedom.